 For the past few decades, cartoon style or cartoonish-type art has been considered more feminine than masculine in the tattoo world.
 That being said, with the evolution of New School, neo-traditional and various other fringes, cartoon-style art is becoming more and more masculine.
 With that in mind, cartoon or animation-style tattoos still widely belong to the feminine side of the artistic line, which makes it another great starting point for your next feminine featuring tattoo.

 While many animals are generally considered more masculine, nothing is all black and white and this is especially true when it comes to animals.
-There are plenty of fauna in the kingdom that belong to the queens.
+There is plenty of fauna in the kingdom that belong to the queens.

 To start, let's talk about cats.
 What's more feminine than a feline?
 This especially applies to domestic felines, with their delicate features and small bodies.
 Then you're going to see the more delicate big cats taking up the stage, starting with panthers and moving into servals, lionesses, and cougars.

 Besides cats, birds are also going to be a great choice if you're looking for a more feminine animal tattoo.
 Doves, parrots, peacocks, and love birds are great choices, as are pheasants, finches, and flickers.

 There really are too many choices to list when it comes to feminine animals, but to give you a few more ideas, you'll want to peek at some turtles, giraffes, snails, fish, deer, snakes and rabbits.